 Open A2 - Remote Pilot Course

-This course covers the minimum training a pilot wishing to fly in sub-category A2 of the EU Open Category.
+This course covers the training a Remote Pilot wishing to fly in sub-category A2 of the EU Open Category requires.
 The course includes all the requisite knowledge required for EU & Irish Aviation Authority (IAA) certification.
-This legally permits a Remote Pilot with an unmanned aircraft weighing 500g to 2kg (4kg EU Class C2) fly as close as 50m from 'uninvolved persons', or as close as 30m for those using EU Class C2 drones.
-Certification is 5 years.
+This legally permits a Remote Pilot with an unmanned aircraft weighing 500g to 2kg (4kg EU Class C2) to fly as close as 50m from 'uninvolved persons', or as close as 30m for those using EU Class C2 drones.
+Certification is valid for 5 years.

 Start When You Want.
 Fully Online & Self-Paced Learning